junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 It takes ages, but they're getting there.
 The moves are getting familiar, turning into muscle memory.

 They finished off the pieces from the blasted Leviathans.
 Dean changes his strategies.
 He manages to move further, hunting more creatures and monsters on his own.
-Be it vampires or werewolves or wendigos or whatever they are, he just gulps them down, feeling the energy from their existence filling his inside, then goes back to the nest he manages to make and take Cas to, and feeds him mouth-to-mouth with his own blood.
+Be it vampires or werewolves or wendigos or whatever they are, he just gulps them down, feeling the energy from their existence filling his inside, then goes back to the nest he manages to make out of a natural shelter and take Cas to, and feeds him mouth-to-mouth.
 Life-force energy flows with all body parts and blood is the best medium -- he'll have to write that down in his hunting journal somewhere.

 Dean doesn't dare to move too far away or leave Cas alone unconscious for too long, so the trips are cutting short and trivial.
 It's tiring, but Dean manages it.